NBISweden/elixir_evaluation_evaluation/docs/abstract.md

 However, there is discussion in how useful these questions are in achieving their goal.
-Here, we describe the history of this survey, how its questions were crafted and selected, followed by a critical evaluation of its final form.
+Here, we describe the history of this survey, how its questions were crafted and selected, followed by an evaluation of its final form.
 We find that no selection criterium has been written down and evidence-based best practices by the academic literature